mrcdebenz7/orion_edge_app/docs/kit/chatbot_launch_role_slackkit_v_1.1.md

 ### Utility Prompt — Referral Ask (2 sentences)

-“Quick favor—if this bot saved you time, would you forward this to a peer? *They get a 7‑day trial and setup discount if they mention you.* Want me to intro you with a short demo link?”
+"Quick favor—if this bot saved you time, would you forward this to a peer? *They get a 7‑day trial and setup discount if they mention you.* Want me to intro you with a short demo link?

 **Alt variant (client‑forwardable):**\
-“We’re using a tiny web chat that answers FAQs in under a minute and sends tricky questions to the team.
-If you want to try it, they offer a 7‑day trial—happy to intro.”
+"We're using a tiny web chat that answers FAQs in under a minute and sends tricky questions to the team.
+If you want to try it, they offer a 7‑day trial—happy to intro."

 ---